 You learned your native language by just listening to what everyone else said when you were a child!
 To improve your listening abilities, you must practice, practice, practice.

-Not only should you attend classes with your instructor, but you should also attempt to watch English movies or listen to music in your own time, always keeping in mind your level.
+Not only should you attend classes with your instructor, but you should also attempt to watch documentaries or YouTube videos or listen to podcasts in your own time, always keeping in mind your level.

 Subtitles may be used to learn new words.
 Many programs and websites are available nowadays, but be sure they are from a reliable source, like your teacher’s recommendation.